beescoop/Obeesdoo/volunteer_attendance/readme/ROADMAP.rst

 - The purpose of the smart button used for the attendance state in the shift form view is not clear.

-    Redesign the smart button \n
+    - Redesign the smart button

-    A help attribute for the attendance state field could help understand better this functionality
+    - A help attribute for the attendance state field could help understand better this functionality

 - The "attendance_state" field is not present in the shift list view.